-In national extensions using the MP precisely concept where there is no MP precisely concept in the international and CD concepts do not have multiple ingredient counts so that classification results are not as expected, it may be necessary to override the international definition of some concepts in the sub-hierarchy in the national extension (e.g. if a CD containing one of the precise ingredient substances has only one count attribute in the international, but requires two or three count attributes in the national in order to get correct classification into an MP precisely concept).
+In national extensions using the MP precisely concept where there is no MP precisely concept in the international edition and where CD concepts do not have multiple ingredient counts may mean that classification results are not as expected, it may be necessary to override the international definition of some concepts in the sub-hierarchy in the national extension (e.g. if a CD containing one of the precise ingredient substances has only one count attribute in the international, but requires two or three count attributes in the national in order to get correct classification into an MP precisely concept).